Minimally Invasive Bypass Surgery: Overview

 4. Atrial Septal Defect Repair: An atrial septal defect (ASD) is a congenital heart defect.
 With this defect, the muscular wall separates the two upper chambers (atria) of the heart.
 With Atrial septal defect repair, the hole in the atrial septum is fixed.

 5.Tricuspid Valve Repair/Replacement Surgery: During tricuspid valve repair surgery, the surgeon may reshape the valve, or repair or separate fused valve leaflets.
 The surgery is done through a small incision on the side of the chest.
 In case, the tricuspid valve is severely damaged, then one may need tricuspid valve replacement surgery.
 During this procedure, the doctor will remove the damaged wall and replaces it with the artificial one that is created either mechanically or using biological tissues.

 What are the benefits of Minimally Invasive Bypass Surgery?

-This kind of surgery provides equivalent outcomes as traditional surgery, but with significant benefits like – faster recovery, less pain, one can leave the hospital in lesser days, etc.
+This kind of surgery provides equivalent outcomes to traditional surgery, but here are the Minimally Invasive Bypass Surgery benefits like faster recovery, less pain, one can leave the hospital in fewer days, etc.

 Let’s understand them in detail: